 Call 111 if you’re worried about a baby or child.
 If the baby or child seems very unwell, is getting worse, or you think there’s something seriously wrong, call 999.
 Do not delay getting help if you’re worried.
 Trust your instincts.
 Get more advice about coronavirus in children.

-Once you have confirmed you are an essential worker, or member of their household and have coronavirus symptoms you can then apply to be tested below.Apply for a coronavirus test now
+Once you have confirmed you are eligible you can then apply to be tested below.Apply for a coronavirus test now